God’s Goodness: In the Theme of Fire in Scripture

 Timothy Keller on Hell: A Response to Keller's The Reason for God This short essay points out the inconsistencies in Keller's presentation.
 He holds to penal substitution on the one hand, yet on the other, resorts to a C.S.
 Lewis-inspired self-imprisonment for hell.

-The Early Church on Hell as the Love of God
+The Early Church on Divine Fire as Purifying, and Hell as the Love of God

 Irenaeus of Lyons, Against Heresies book 4, chapter 29, paragraph 1 uses the image of the sun for God, where human free will determines how we experience the sun; judgment will be more in the New Testament than in the Old